TreeKat71/30DaysOfAirflow/day11_bash_oper/README.md

 What's Next
 ------------
 BashOperator execute commands locally.
-What if you want to run scripts on a remote server?
+What if I want to run scripts on a remote server?

 There are two ways
 1. BashOperator